qtKite/qtKite/README.md

 </p>

 ### what i write?
-i work basically in my private repos, top secret stuff
+i work in my private repos, top secret stuff

 ### what i use?
 pretty much only c++